 - Oxidative stress prevention and enhanced scalp health

-- Removes build-up that causes dull hair and restores shine
+- Removing build-up that causes dull hair and restoring shine

-We’ll be using a herbal tea brew in our hair detox solution, so it’s important to note which herb to use for your specific hair colour.
-Different herbs provide different darkening or lightening effects;
+We’ll be using a herbal tea brew in this detoxifying solution, so it’s important to note which herb to use for your specific hair colour.
+Different herbs provide different darkening or lightening effects:

-- For brown hair: Nettle leaf, rosemary leaf or sage leaf all help to gradually darken hair that is light brown or darker (will even darken blonde tones as well).
+- For brown hair: Nettle leaf, rosemary leaf or sage leaf all help to gradually darken hair that is light brown or darker (it will even darken blonde tones as well).
 The more they’re used, the darker the results.

-- For light hair (blonde): Pure, strong chamomile tea or lemon juice (along with sitting in the sunlight will lighten hair and produce natural highlights.
-The more they’re used, the lighter hair will become.
+- For light hair (blonde): Pure, strong chamomile tea or lemon juice (along with sitting in the sun) will lighten hair and produce natural highlights.
+The more these ingredients are used, the lighter hair will become.

-- For red hair: Calendula flowers, fresh marigold petals, hibiscus petals and henna will create a red/dark strawberry blonde tint in lighter hair and auburn tones in darker hair.
-Hair will become more vibrant red hair the more often they’re used.
+- For red hair: Calendula flowers, fresh marigold petals, hibiscus petals, and henna will create a red strawberry blonde tint in lighter hair and auburn tones in darker hair.

-- For black hair (or even dark brown): Black walnut powder (this will create VERY DARK hair) or strongly brewed black tea will darken any colour hair.
+- For black hair (or dark brown): Black walnut powder (this will give hair a VERY DARK colour) or strongly brewed black tea will darken any hair colour.

-Once the mixture cools, strain our the herbs and reserve 1 cup for the hair detox recipe, and 1 cup for the shine-boosting rinse at the end.
+Once the mixture cools, strain out the herbs and reserve one cup of tea for the hair detox recipe, and one cup of tea for the Shine-Boosting Rinse at the end.

-Note: Do not use any metal equipment when making this recipe, as bentonite clay can react with the metal properties.
-Instead, use wood, plastic or glass for best results.
+Please ensure that no metal equipment is used when making this recipe, as bentonite clay can react with the metal properties.
+Instead, use wood, plastic, or glass for the best results.

 - 3/4 cup bentonite clay

-- 2 cups brewed herbal tea or water (see above for herbal suggestions)
+- 2 cups brewed herbal tea or water (see above for herbal tea suggestions)

 - 1/2 cup apple cider vinegar

-- 10 drops essential oils (I use lavender, rosemary and/or peppermint).
+- 10 drops essential oil (I use lavender, rosemary or peppermint).

-- Store in an air-tight container in the shower for up to 1 week.
+- Store the clay shampoo in an airtight container in the shower for up to one week.

-- To use: Wet hair, then starting at the roots, massage a handful of the clay mix into your hair.
-Repeat until hair is completely coated.
-Leave in for 5-20 minutes (do not let it dry!) then rinse out with warm water.
+- Wet the hair, then massage a handful of the clay mix into your hair, starting at the roots and working down your hair.
+Repeat until all your hair is coated in the shampoo.

-- Shine-boosting rinse: Mix together 1 cup of herbal tea with 1 tbsp apple cider vinegar, then spray or pour over hair to saturate.
-Allow it to sit on hair for 2-3 minutes, then rinse using cool water (which is best as it helps the hair cuticle to close).
+- To make the Shine-Boosting Rinse, begin by mixing one cup of herbal tea with one tablespoon of apple cider vinegar together in a spray bottle, then spray the solution all over the hair until saturated.
+Allow the rinse to sit on the hair for two to three minutes, then rinse it off with cool water (which is best because it helps the hair follicle to close).

 Have you done a hair detox before?
-What was your experience?
-Share below.
+How was it?
+Share in the comments below.